B2B Growth Marketing vs B2B Marketing – What’s the Difference?

 Growth Hacking Strategy

 “If you look at sales and marketing as a revenue engine or a system, it affects the way you make business decisions.
 You don’t make siloed decisions.
-You make decisions that help the system,” says sales and marketing alignment expert Jeff Davis in recent episode of his Alignment Podcast.
+You make decisions that help the system,” says sales and marketing alignment expert Jeff Davis in a recent episode of his Alignment Podcast.

 The basic argument is that when cross functional disciplines come together — like sales and marketing — in service of revenue growth, the outcome is always going to better, because they’re focused on company, rather than departmental growth.